Game Score

 From BR Bullpen

-Game score is a metric created by Bill James to judge a pitcher's effectiveness in a single game.
+Game score is a metric created by Bill James to judge a starting pitcher's effectiveness in a single game.
 It uses a system of pluses and minuses to create a score.
 A score of 50 is considered an average outing.
-Scores of 0 or below or 100 or greater are extremely rare.
+Scores of 0 or below, or 100 or greater are extremely rare.
+The average game score for a starting pitcher at home is slightly higher than for the road starter, reflecting baseball's home field advantage.
+In practice, the difference comes from a better strikeout rate for home starters, which has made some authors speculate that the source may be some unconscious bias by home plate umpires, which give a few extra strikes per games to the home side.

 Since 1957, the best game score was 116 recorded by Dean Chance in 1964.
-He threw 14 shutout innings giving up just three hits and striking out 12.
-The worst was a -21 recovered by Mike Oquist in 1998.
-Oquist gave up 14 earned runs in five innings.
+He threw 14 shutout innings giving up just 3 hits and striking out 12.
+The worst was a -21 recorded by Mike Oquist in 1998.
+Oquist gave up 14 earned runs in 5 innings.
+In a nine-inning game, the best score was 105, by Kerry Wood when he struck out 20 and walked none in a complete game one-hitter on May 6, 1998.

 The formula for Game Score from the baseball-reference main site is: